 - Pavs can weep and collapse for different reasons – overcooking, undercooking, overbeating or not dissolving the sugar properly before cooking.
 Humidity can also affect a pav.
 That’s why we don’t worry too much if there are imperfections.
 Love your pav for what it is.

 - You’d be surprised at how much temperatures can vary in ovens, even the new ones – they can run hot or cool by a whopping 20c – so if your pav is under or overcooked (and the rest of your baking tends to fail), this could be why!
-Invest in an oven thermometer and check, then adjust your temperatures accordingly.
+Invest in a goof oven thermometer and check, then adjust your temperatures.

 8 free-range eggs, at room temperature